N1ghtlyC0de/SmartSnack/README.md

 | 4 | **Wish List** | Buyer | View products saved as "Desired".
 Each item shows image, name, current price, and availability.
 Actions: add to cart or remove from list. |
 | 5 | **Checkout / Payment** | Buyer | Confirm cart contents, validate delivery address, and be redirected to the external payment gateway to complete the transaction. |

-> For full-detail images, see the [GitHub repository](https://github.com/N1ghtlyC0de/SmartSnack).

 ---

 ## 3. Business Process Model (BPMN)